 This is F. K.’s transcript of an extemporaneous lecture that was delivered at the Blue Awakening Youth Conference in Tallinn, Estonia on February 25, 2019.
 It has been heavily edited and augmented.
 I wish to thank the organizers for inviting me to speak.

 According to the Left, the peoples of the world are about to join hands and step together into a new age of global government and multicultural harmony under the rule of benevolent, cosmopolitan elites.
-But there has been a little bump in the road to utopia, namely the rise of National Populism: Brexit, Trump, Orbán, Salvini, the Yellow Vests, and so on.
+But there has been a little bump in the road to utopia, namely the rise of national populism: Brexit, Trump, Orbán, Salvini, the Yellow Vests, etc.

 I highly recommend the book National Populism: The Revolt Against Liberal Democracy by two British political scientists, Roger Eatwell and Matthew Goodwin.
 There has been a spate of recent books on the threat of populism to liberal democracy.
 I thought National Populism was going to be just another book saying that there’s nothing more threatening to democracy than listening to the will of the people.
 But I am pleased to report that I was completely wrong.